at15/scala-linter/doc/report.md

 2. unused param (scala-abide and many other linter already support it)
 3. constant is returned for function. (but this is really hard ... though)

+useless operations

+1. division by 1.
+2. calculation that has no impact on result.

 I guess this is enough now.